-The COLA rate for a given year is calculated using the previous five-year average investment return and the CPI-U (Consumer Price Index for All Urban Consumers), then applied to a portion of your pension benefit.
+The COLA rate for a given year is calculated using the previous fiveyear average investment return and the CPI-U (Consumer Price Index for All Urban Consumers), then applied to a portion of your pension benefit.
 Each year, information on who is eligible to receive a COLA and what the COLA amount will be is posted on www.ersri.org under "COLA Information."

-^A If your years of service include both State service and service earned as a Correctional Officer, special accrual rules apply.
+&lt;sup>41 If your years of service include both State service and service earned as a Correctional Officer, special accrual rules apply.
 Contact ERSRI for an estimate of your benefits.

+I am a...
 MUNICIPAL EMPLOYEE (GENERAL)